Chemical weapons in World War I: Countermeasures

-A modified version of the P Helmet, called the PH Helmet, was issued in January 1916, and was impregnated with hexamethylenetetramine to improve the protection against phosgene.
+A modified version of the P helmet, called the PH helmet, was issued in January 1916, and was impregnated with hexamethylenetetramine to improve protection against phosgene.

 Self-contained box respirators represented the culmination of gas mask development during the First World War.
 Box respirators used a two-piece design; a mouthpiece connected via a hose to a box filter.
 The box filter contained granules of chemicals that neutralised the gas, delivering clean air to the wearer.
 Separating the filter from the mask enabled a bulky but efficient filter to be supplied.
-Nevertheless, the first version, known as the Large Box Respirator (LBR) or "Harrison's Tower", was deemed too bulky—the box canister needed to be carried on the back.
+Nevertheless, the first version, known as the large box respirator (LBR) or "Harrison's Tower", was deemed too bulky—the box canister needed to be carried on the back.
 The LBR had no mask, just a mouthpiece and nose clip; separate gas goggles had to be worn.
-It continued to be issued to the artillery gun crews but the infantry were supplied with the "Small Box Respirator" (SBR).
+It continued to be issued to the artillery gun crews but the infantry were supplied with the "small box respirator" (SBR).

 The Small Box Respirator featured a single-piece, close-fitting rubberized mask with eye-pieces.
 The box filter was compact and could be worn around the neck.
 The SBR could be readily upgraded as more effective filter technology was developed.
 The British-designed SBR was also adopted for use by the American Expeditionary Force.
 The SBR was the prized possession of the ordinary infantryman; when the British were forced to retreat during the German spring offensive of 1918, it was found that while some troops had discarded their rifles, hardly any had left behind their respirators.

 Horses and mules were important methods of transport that could be endangered if they came into close contact with gas.
 This was not so much of a problem until it became common to launch gas great distances.
 This caused researchers to develop masks that could be used on animals such as dogs, horses, mules, and even carrier pigeons.

 For mustard gas, which could cause severe damage by simply making contact with skin, no effective countermeasure was found during the war.
 The kilt-wearing Scottish regiments were especially vulnerable to mustard gas injuries due to their bare legs.
 At Nieuwpoort in Flanders some Scottish battalions took to wearing women's tights beneath the kilt as a form of protection.